nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets/tls_dtls.rst

 #.
 The device runs an application that supports TLS.
    The TLS session is created using certificates stored to tags ranging between the values specified in ``NRF_SEC_TAG_TLS_DECRYPT_0`` and ``NRF_SEC_TAG_TLS_DECRYPT_19``.
 #.
 The device has modem traces enabled.
-   For information on modem traces and how to enable them, see the :ref:`modem_trace` documentation.
+   For information on modem traces and how to enable them, see the :ref:`nrf_modem_trace` documentation.
 #.
 Modem firmware v2.0.0 or higher is programmed on your device.
    For information on how to find the modem firmware version, see the `Revision Identification +CGMR`_ documentation.
 #.
 Wireshark is installed on your machine.